 We believe policy and practice should be influenced by independent and rigorous evidence.
 We aim to ensure these qualities are maintained in the future by supporting the development of young scientists and social scientists.

 Through our Nuffield Research Placements, we provide opportunities for school and college students to take part in STEM-related research.
-We are also building research capacity in rheumatic disease by developing a cohort of outstanding young research scientists through the Oliver Bird Rheumatism Programme.
+We are also building research capacity in rheumatic disease through our Oliver Bird Rheumatism Programme.

 We have also funded UK/Africa partnerships to increase the professional and academic training available for people in eastern and southern Africa.